JacobRestanio/wheelchair_robot/README.md

 then you can cd to ../wheelchair_robot and
   $ catkin_make

-you'll most likely run into make errors, good lucko
+you'll most likely run into make errors, good luck.

 # launching the project
 there is a launch file located in the source of the project